Bobble Ridge Neck Warmer – Free Pattern

 BO – Bobble Stitch

-Back Loop Single Crochet: Work your single crochet into the back loop of the stitch.
+Back Loop Single Crochet (BLSC): Work your single crochet into the back loop of the stitch.
 Looking down at the traditional “V” shape of the stitch, it is the loop furthest from you.

 Pattern: